kvarak/dnd/docs/_Classes/warlock.md

 | 10 | Your facial structure is oddly statuesque and your hair remains in a single shape, no matter how hard you try to change it. |

 ### Righteous Guardian
-At 1st level, you gain the ability to shield yourself and others from harm.
-Whenever you or an ally within 30 feet takes damage, you can use your ***reaction*** to create a mystical barrier of energy.
+Gain the ability to shield yourself and others from harm.
+Whenever you or an ally within 30 ft takes damage, you can use your ***reaction*** to create a mystical barrier of energy.
 The amount of damage taken is reduced by half your warlock level + your Intelligence modifier, after applying resistances or vulnerabilities.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Force of Preservation
-At 6th level, you gain the ability to fortify yourself further.
+Gain the ability to fortify yourself further.
 Whenever you take damage, you can use your ***reaction*** to become immune to the damage from that effect or attack, and gain temporary hit points equal to half your warlock level.

 Once you use this feature, you cannot use it again until you finish a long rest.

 ### Builder of Walls
-At 10th level, your connection with the Eternal Citadel deepens, enabling you to call upon it for defense.
+Your connection with the Eternal Citadel deepens, enabling you to call upon it for defense.
 You learn two spells with the word “wall” in their name that are of 5th level or lower.
 They do not count against your total spells known.
 You can’t choose *wall of force* as one of these spells.

 You can cast one of these two spells once without expending a spell slot.
 Once you do so, you cannot do so again until you finish a long rest.

 ### Bound to the Aeons
-At 14th level, your oath to the Eternal Citadel becomes irrevocable.
+Your oath to the Eternal Citadel becomes irrevocable.
 You no longer age, and cannot be magically aged.
 You also do not require food or water.

 Additionally, you can call down an onslaught of timeless power from the central spire of the Citadel to burn away the souls of your foes.
-During your turn, you can use an ***action*** to choose a location that you can see within 200 feet of you.
-An infinitely tall 10-foot-radius cylinder expands in that space, illuminating it with bright otherworldly light.
+During your turn, you can use an ***action*** to choose a location that you can see within 200 ft.
+An infinitely tall 10 ft radius cylinder expands in that space, illuminating it with bright otherworldly light.
 At the start of your next turn, a beam of golden energy shoots down from the sky, and creatures within the area must make a Charisma saving throw against your warlock spell save DC.
 If they fail, they take 7d6 radiant damage, 7d6 force damage, and are blinded until the start of your next turn.
 If they succeed, they take half as much damage and are not blinded.
 This beam passes through obstacles without damaging them.

 Once you use this feature, you can’t do so again until you finish a long rest.